C0rn3l1a/WonderQ-challenge/README.md

 - *[post] /addMessage* : takes the body of the request and stores it as a new message.
 It is prepared to receive strings and JSON objects, binary data support could be added if needed.

-- *[get] /readMessage* : returns the next message on the queue and performs the expirations check.
+- *[get] /readMessage* : returns the next message on the queue and performs the expirations check. it recieves a query param "time" that indicates how long should that message be marked as processed.

 - *[patch] /processMessage/:ID* : uses the ID parameter to remove the message corresponding to that ID form the processing queue.